spectrocloud/terraform-provider-spectrocloud/docs/resources/ssh_key.md

 page_title: "spectrocloud_ssh_key Resource - terraform-provider-spectrocloud"
 subcategory: ""
 description: |-
+  The SSH key resource allows you to manage SSH keys in Palette.
 ---

 # spectrocloud_ssh_key (Resource)

+  The SSH key resource allows you to manage SSH keys in Palette.

 You can learn more about managing ssh key by reviewing the [Create and Manage DNS Mappings](https://docs.spectrocloud.com/clusters/cluster-management/ssh-keys/) guide.